Aidil Sharin Sahak

+He is widely regarded as one of the best man-managers in Malaysian football, praised for his ability to instil a strong dressing-room culture, counter-attacking and defensive tactical discipline, and team confidence.

 Club career

 Home United

-Aidil Sharin started his career professional career with Home United in 1997.
+Aidil Sharin started his professional career with Home United in 1997.

 Tanjong Pagar United

 After spending one season at Home United, Aidil Sharin joined his former academy team, Tanjong Pagar United ahead of the 1998 S.League season.
 In his first season, he won a cup double helping the club to win the 1998 Singapore Cup and the 1998 Singapore FA Cup.

 Return to Home United

 In 1999, Aidil Sharin returned to Home United.

 Tampines Rovers

 Aidil Sharin joined Tampines Rovers in 2001 after spending two season at Home United.

 Third Spell at Home United

 Aidil Sharin then returned to Home United for the third time of his career in 2002.
 In the 2003 season, he helped the club to a double winning the 2003 S.League and the 2003 Singapore Cup.
 In 2005, he also won the Singapore Cup.

 SAFFC

 After spending five season at Home United, Aidil Sharin joined Uniform Derby rivals, SAFFC for the 2007 season.
 In his first season, he steered the club to his third double by winning the 2007 S.League and the 2007 Singapore Cup which he became the first and only player to win a double for third Singaporean club.
 Aidil Sharin then announced his retirement at the end of the season.